Sixfifty/enviro-mqtt/README.md

-# Enviro+ MQTT Logger
+# Enviro MQTT Logger

-`enviroplus-mqtt` is a Python service that publishes environmental data from an [Enviro+](https://shop.pimoroni.com/products/enviro-plus) via MQTT.
+`enviro-mqtt` is a Python service that publishes environmental data from an [Enviro](https://shop.pimoroni.com/products/enviro-plus) via MQTT.

+This is a fork of the [Enviro+ MQTT library](https://github.com/hotplot/enviroplus-mqtt) that removes the extra sensors the Enviro hat does not support.

 ## Setting Up Your Device

 1) Set up your RPi as you normally would.
-2) Connect the Enviro+ board, and the PMS5003 sensor if you are using one.
+2) Connect the Enviro board, and the PMS5003 sensor if you are using one.
-3) Install the Enviro+ library by following the instructions at https://github.com/pimoroni/enviroplus-python/ (make sure the library is installed for Python 3)
+3) Install the Enviro library by following the instructions at https://github.com/pimoroni/enviroplus-python/ (make sure the library is installed for Python 3)
 4) Clone this repository to `/usr/src/enviroplus-mqtt`:

-       sudo git clone https://github.com/hotplot/enviroplus-mqtt /usr/src/enviroplus-mqtt
+       sudo git clone https://github.com/Sixfifty/enviroplus-mqtt /usr/src/enviroplus-mqtt

 5) Add a new file at `/etc/systemd/system/envlogger.service` with the following content:

        [Unit]
-       Description=Enviro+ MQTT Logger
+       Description=Enviro MQTT Logger
        After=network.target

        [Service]